CojocariuAlexandru/WEB/server/scripts/README.md

 1. Open XAMPP and start MySQL

-2. 'python -m pip install mysql-connector' OR 'pip install mysql-connector'
+2. 'python -m pip install mysql-connector-python' OR 'pip install mysql-connector-python'

 3. python create_db.py (in the folder associated with the microservice)